datascimanufacturing/datascimanufacturing.github.io/faqs.md

 The Bayes Centre will continue to accept applications for this course till close of play Fri, 20th January 2022.

-### Can I also take another course in Bayes' _Data Skills Workforce Development_ portfolio?
+### Can I also take another course in Bayes' _Data Upskilling Short Courses_ portfolio?

 Yes, though there may be restrictions on the number of funded places you can have each academic session.